ringwraith/zhihu2epub/README.md

 You can place a jpg named **cover.jpg** in the same directory with the .py file

 ## the book title
-Due to some technical problems, the .py file can't generate the book title automatically The default title is '**BookofKnowledge**'
+Due to some technical problems, the .py file can't generate the book title automatically.
+The default title is '**BookofKnowledge**'
 There are two occurances of '**BookofKnowledge**'.
 If you want to change it, which seems to be so obvious, do change both of them into the same